aloktech/RESTServiceFrameworkComparison/README.md

-# REST Service Frameworks Comparison
+# Microservices/REST Service Frameworks Comparison
-For microservices, we need Microservice Framework/ REST services.
+For microservices, we need Microservice Framework/REST services.
 But how to know, what to select.
 So, we may have to compare Microservice Framework results and see which one performs better.

 The Framework that are used for server side REST services are Jersey and RestEasy.
-And the standalone REST Framework services are Spring Boot, Spark Java, Javalin, Proteus and Helidon.
+And the standalone REST Framework services are Spring Boot, Spark Java, Javalin, Proteus, Jooby and Helidon.
-For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP and UniRest.
+For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP, UniRest and HttpClientJDK 11.

+**Service Provider**
+- ClientServiceProvider

+**REST Client**
+- HttpClientJDK11
+- OKHttpClient
+- UniRESTClient
+- JerseyRESTClient

+**REST Server**
+- SparkRESTServer
+- JavalinRESTServer
+- SpringBootRESTServer
+- ProteusRESTServer
+- HelidonRESTServer
+- RestEasyInWildflyServer
+- JerseyInPayaraServer
+- JerseyInTomcatServer
+- JoobyRESTServer

+**REST Controller for UI**
+- RESTServiceForUI

+**UI**
+- UIChart

 Any number REST Client service can be integrated by implementing the Service Provider Interface(SPI).